sal55/langs/pcl/readme.md

 It resembles also ASM code, but for a far more capable and orthoginal processor.

-Effectively this is a new, low-level language, and PC can be used as a compiler or assembler for it.
+PCL is a complete, low-level, portable language.

 For examples, see test.pcl and fib.pcl.
 For a bigger example, see pc.pcl (50Kloc), and mm.pcl (115Kloc), my new compiler that incorporates the PCL backend.
 ### Files